aimlnerd/Deploy-machine-learning-model/README.md

 # Dockerize and deploy machine learning model as REST API using Flask
 A simple Flask application that can serve predictions machine learning model.
 Reads a pickled sklearn model into memory when the Flask app is started and returns predictions through the /predict endpoint.
 You can also use the /train endpoint to train/retrain the model.

+# Steps for deploying ML model

+1. Install Flask
+2. Serialise your model (this can be done using Pickle, or JobLib)
+3. [optional] Serialise your columns
+4. Create a separate [insert name here].py file in the same directory as your serialised model, which will build the web service using Flask
+5. Run [insert name here].py file from terminal/command line
+6. Go to http address to check if its working
+7. Make a http POST call with some data, and receive the prediction back.

 1. ### Install PIP requirements
     ```
     pip install -r requirements.txt